Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.16 - Permalist Project/README.md

 Use a try-catch block to run a SQL query that selects all records from the `items` table, ordering them by `id` in ascending order.
 This query fetches the to-do list items from the database.

 Assign the query results to an `items` array, which is then passed to the front-end `index.ejs` file for rendering.
 The data structure returned is an array of objects with key-value pairs corresponding to the table columns.

+## Rendering Items in the Front-End

+In `index.ejs`, loop through the `listItems` array and create a row for each item.
+Each row includes a checkbox, a paragraph displaying the item title, and buttons for editing and deleting.

+The item title is displayed using EJS syntax to insert the `item.title` value.
+The edit button triggers the front-end JavaScript to toggle the input field for editing.